 The foliage is starting to show its palette of beautiful colors.
-Leaves are falling, so are temperatures.
+Leaves are falling, and so are temperatures.
 Pumpkin Spice Latte season is here to help us keep warm.
 This time of year makes me want to cozy up with that special someone next to a fireplace while dressed in snug home attire.
-Getting comfortable with a good book or binging a Netflix series are some of our favorite pastimes between October through Springtime.
+Getting comfortable with a good book or binge-watching a Netflix series are some of our favorite pastimes between October and Springtime.
 The security of your guy or girl keeping you company is a completely normal feeling.
 But what happens when you are single and not paired up with anyone during the winter months?

 Do you go about your business, happily in solitude, or nab a partner for the short interval?
 The answer to this question depends on who you ask.
 Plenty of men and women take pleasure in their “me” time.
 Others like to take up temporary real estate in a partner’s arms until flowers bloom.

 Cuffing Season has arrived, if you are not in the know, this is the time when people look to couple up to get them through the chilly winter months.